grafana/mimir/docs/sources/architecture/distributor.md

 ## High-availability tracker

-Remote write senders, such as Prometheus, may be configured in pairs, so that metrics are still scraped and written to Grafana Mimir when one of them is shut down for maintenance or unavailable due to a failure.
+Remote write senders, such as Prometheus, can be configured in pairs, which means that metrics continue to be scraped and written to Grafana Mimir even when one of the remote write senders is down for maintenance or is unavailable due to a failure.
-We refer to this configuration has high-availability (HA) pairs.
+We refer to this configuration as high-availability (HA) pairs.

-The distributor includes a High Availability (HA) Tracker.
+The distributor includes an HA tracker.
-When enabled, the distributor deduplicates incoming series from Prometheus HA pairs.
+When the HA tracker is enabled, the distributor deduplicates incoming series from Prometheus HA pairs.
-This allows you to have multiple HA replicas of the same Prometheus servers, writing the same series to Mimir and then deduplicate these series in the Mimir distributor.
+This enables you to have multiple HA replicas of the same Prometheus servers that write the same series to Mimir and then deduplicates the series in the Mimir distributor.

-For further information on how it works and how to configure it, see the [configure HA deduplication]({{<relref "../operating-grafana-mimir/configure-ha-deduplication.md">}}) guide.
+For more information about HA deduplication and how to configure it, refer to [configure HA deduplication]({{< relref "../operating-grafana-mimir/configure-ha-deduplication.md" >}}).

 ## Sharding and replication

-The distributor shards and replicates incoming series among ingesters.
+The distributor shards and replicates incoming series across ingesters.
-The number of ingester replicas each series is written to can be configured via `-ingester.ring.replication-factor` (three by default).
+You can configure the number of ingester replicas that each series is written to via the `-ingester.ring.replication-factor` flag, which is `3` by default.
+Distributors use consistent hashing, in conjunction with a configurable replication factor, to determine which ingesters receive a given series.

-Sharding and replication is built on top of ingesters hash ring.
+Sharding and replication uses the ingesters' hash ring.
-For each incoming series, the distributor computes an hash using the metric name, labels and tenant ID.
+For each incoming series, the distributor computes a hash using the metric name, labels, and tenant ID.
+The computed hash is called a _token_.
-The resulting hashing value, called _token_, is looked up in the hash ring to find out to which ingesters it should be written to.
+The distributor looks up the token in the hash ring to determine which ingesters to write a series to.

+For more information, see [hash ring]({{< relref "./about-the-hash-ring.md" >}}).

+#### Quorum consistency

+Because distributors share access to the same hash ring, write requests can be sent to any distributor.
+You can also set up a stateless load balancer in front of it.

-Grafana Mimir uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
+To ensure consistent query results, Mimir uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
-The distributor will wait for a positive response from at least one half plus one of the ingesters before successfully responding to the Prometheus write request.
+The distributor waits for a successful response from `n`/2 + 1 ingesters, where `n` is the configured replication factor, before sending a successful response to the Prometheus write request.

-For more information, see [hash ring]({{<relref "./about-the-hash-ring.md">}}).

 ## Load balancing across distributors

 We recommend randomly load balancing write requests across distributor instances.

-If you're running Grafana Mimir in a Kubernetes cluster, you could define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.
+If you're running Grafana Mimir in a Kubernetes cluster, you can define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.

-Be aware that a Kubernetes Service balances TCP connections, and not the HTTP requests within a single TCP connection when HTTP keep-alive is enabled.
+> **Note:** A Kubernetes Service balances TCP connections across Kubernetes endpoints and does not balance HTTP requests within a single TCP connection.
+> If you enable HTTP persistent connections (HTTP keep-alive), because Prometheus uses HTTP keep-alive, it re-uses the same TCP connection for each remote-write HTTP request of a remote-write shard.
+> This can cause distributors to receive an uneven distribution of remote-write HTTP requests.
-Since a Prometheus server establishes a TCP connection for each remote write shard, you should consider increasing `min_shards` in the Prometheus [remote write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) if distributors traffic is not evenly balanced.
+> To improve the balancing of requests between distributors, consider increasing `min_shards` in the Prometheus [remote write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

+## Configuration

+The distributors must form a hash ring (also called the _distributors ring_) so that they can discover each other and correctly enforce limits.

+The default configuration uses `memberlist` as backend for the distributors ring.
+If you want to configure a different backend, for example, `consul` or `etcd`, you can use the following CLI flags (and their respective YAML configuration options) to configure the distributors ring KV store:

+- `-distributor.ring.store`: The backend storage to use.
+- `-distributor.ring.consul.*`: The Consul client configuration.
+Set this flag only if `consul` is the configured backend storage.
+- `-distributor.ring.etcd.*`: The etcd client configuration.
+Set this flag only if `etcd` is the configured backend storage.